confessore/azuremyst/README.md

 &nbsp;

+create your .env file from the example.

-this deployment guide is tailored for debian based operating systems and always a work in progress
+this deployment guide is tailored for debian based operating systems and always a work in progress. everything should "just work".

 it is tested against debian:bullseye-slim